octobercms/october/.github/CONTRIBUTING.md

 If you find out your bug is actually a duplicate of another bug and only notice that after you created it, please also close your bug with a short reference to the other issue that was there before.

-#### Reporting security issues
+#### Reporting an issue with an October plugin

-If you wish to contact us privately about any security exploits in OctoberCMS you may find, you can find our email on the [OctoberCMS website](https://octobercms.com).
+>Please don't use the main GitHub for reporting issues with plugins.

+If you have found a bug in a plugin, the best place to report it is with the [plugin author](https://octobercms.com/plugins).

+If you are unable to contact the plugin author and the issue prevents the plugin from being used correctly, please feel free to email `hello@octobercms.com`, mentioning the plugin name, URL and the issue found.
+We will then determine if the plugin needs to be delisted.

+#### Escalation process

+We do our best to attend to all reported issues.
+If you have an important issue that requires attention, consider submitting a bounty using the [OctoberCMS Bounty Program](https://www.bountysource.com/teams/october).

-## Feature requests
+## Making a Feature Request

-**Please don't use GitHub issues for suggesting a new feature.** If you have a feature idea, the best place to suggest it is the [OctoberCMS website forum](https://octobercms.com/forum/chan/feature-requests).
+>**NOTE:** Please don't use GitHub issues for suggesting a new feature.
+If you have a feature idea, the best place to suggest it is the [October website forum](https://octobercms.com/forum/chan/feature-requests).

 Only use GitHub if you are planning on contributing a new feature and developing it.
 If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on [IRC](https://octobercms.com/chat) or [Slack](https://octobercms.slack.com).